Xtra-Computing/DSP_CAM/README.md

 0. **Dataset Preparation & Environment Setup**:

 You can download the datasets used in our paper directly from this [Google Drive Link](https://drive.google.com/drive/folders/10qyk-ASlPxW-PwoP_6kM_AAGgDlgJRGb?usp=drive_link).
-If you would like to apply our accelerator to other graph datasets, please use the dataset generation script:
+If you would like to apply our accelerator to other graph datasets, please use the dataset preprocessing script:

 ```bash
 python ./dataset/partition_tc.py